pratapladhani/mcs-labs/labs/autonomous-support-agent/README.md

 18. Test your new and improved agent by sending a test trigger using the Test Pane.

-19. Ensure that you've send a Teams chat at [teams.microsoft.com](https://teams.microsoft.com)
+19. Ensure that you've sent a Teams chat at [teams.microsoft.com](https://teams.microsoft.com)

-20. Congratualtions!
-You've gone above and beyond by adding Teams Chat capabilities to your autonomus agent!
+20. Congratulations!
+You've gone above and beyond by adding Teams Chat capabilities to your autonomous agent!

 ---